tillg/ping-metrics/README.md

 Includes:
 - All scripts
 - A guide to set up a complete tool chain including the virtual machines
+- A test/demo environment to show what it looks like

 Literature
 - [Grafana and ping](https://hveem.no/visualizing-latency-variance-with-grafana)